NinevaStudios/nineva-docs/docs/ue-plugins/android-goodies-unreal.md

 !> **Warning:** if your target SDK is 29 or higher, you have to add `android:requestLegacyExternalStorage = "true"` line to the `Extra Tags for the <application> node` in the Project Settings -> Android -> Advanced APK packaging.

+!> **Warning:** In some cases when sharing image that is on external storage you must make sure that `android.permission.WRITE_EXTERNAL_STORAGE` permission was added to manifest and granted at runtime to your application before calling this function.

 ![Additional tag](images/android-goodies/native-sharing/ShareAddTag.png)

 Image sharing functions take 2D-texture as one of their parameters.
 Before actual sharing happens this texture is converted and saved in temporary PNG-file which is stored in an external storage Pictures folder (not in the app folder).